• Kidney disease

 Antipyretic Treatment in Young Children With Fever

 But even in those who don't end up on dialysis, studies that look for it often find mild unnoticeable kidney damage to a significant number of people in the study(1).
-While this tiny amount of damage may not matter over the short-term, someone who takes Tylenol many many times starting in childhood for every ache or fever may have long-term liver or kidney problems that these short-term studies just simply can't look for.
+While this tiny amount of damage may not matter over the short-term, someone who takes Tylenol regularly may have long-term liver or kidney problems that these short-term studies just simply can't look for.
+This was highlighted recently when several American professional basketball players, including Alanzo Mourning and Sean Elliot, developed kidney disease.
+These drugs DO have their consequences!

 Alternatives to Tylenol

-The vast majority of Tylenol given to children and adults is for fever.
+The vast majority of Tylenol given to children is for fever.
 Before the days of widespread Tylenol usage, mothers would sponge their children off with room temperature water to cool them down.
 This very safe practice has gone by the wayside in favor of potentially dangerous drugs.
+Even just taking off the child's clothes when they have a fever will help to bring a mild fever down.

 Adults can do the same as well.
 And in adults, where the risk of a high fever is not as great as in children, if you are otherwise healthy, you can simply let the fever 'take its course'.
 A fever is often generated for a reason, and suppressing a fever may not always be the best course of action.